-- a.
-Signs cannot be posted on doors, painted walls, or wood surfaces.
-Signs are not to be placed on or in front of the Bengal Tiger. - b.
-One poster 8.5"x11" or 11"x17" on the orange magnetic board on the 2nd level Rotunda entrance below the electronic calendar wall. - c.
-One poster 8.5"x11" or 11"x17" on the orange magnetic board across from the mail center on the 1st floor. - d.
-One 8.5"x11" or 11"x17" poster may be hung on the bulletin board located in the entrance near the Outdoor Adventure Program located on the 1st level. - e.
-One 3' x 10' or smaller, banner may be hung from the banner wire located in the Bengal Theater Lobby - f.
-One banner 3' x 6' or smaller may be hung above the Copy Center - g.
-One poster, one banner, or one large format sign may be hung from any of the first six window panels in the 2nd level Quad Lounge.
-These panels begin immediately upon walking into the Quad Lounge and each panel runs from floor to ceiling and is separated by metal.
-Items may only be posted in the first six window panels. - h.
-Candidates are not allowed to use table tents a.
-No signs are allowed in the Hypostyle.
+- 1)Signs cannot be posted on doors, painted walls, or wood surfaces.
+Signs are not to be placed on or in front of the Bengal Tiger. - 2)One poster 8.5"x11" or 11"x17" on the orange magnetic board on the 2nd level Rotunda entrance below the electronic calendar wall. - 3) One poster 8.5"x11" or 11"x17" on the orange magnetic board across from the mail center on the 1st floor. - 4) One poster 8.5"x11" or 11"x17" may be hung on the bulletin board located in the entrance near the Outdoor Adventure Program located on the 1st level. - 5) One 3' x 6' or smaller banner may be hung from the banner wire located in the Bengal Theater Lobby. - 6) One banner 3' x 6' or smaller may be hung above the Copy Center. - 7) One poster, one banner, or one large format sign may be hung from any of the first six window panels in the 2nd level Quad Lounge and each panel runs from floor to ceiling and is separated by metal.
+Items may be placed only in the first six window panels. - 8) Candidates are not allowed to use table tents.